1. What are the dates for the next certification session?

 No. The State of Indiana currently does not require all three portions of the oral exam to be passed in one sitting.
 You may retake the sections you did not pass, when the next oral exam is offered, for a fee of $25 per section tested.
 Please note that you have two years from the date that you attended Skills Building to pass the oral exam.
 Failure to pass the oral examination within this time frame will result in you having to retake Skills Building before sitting for the oral exam again.

-Do I have to be certified to work as an interpreter in the Indiana courts?
+9. Do I have to be a Certified/Qualified Interpreter to work in the Indiana courts?

 Currently, you do not have to be certified to work in Indiana courts.
 However, courts are strongly encouraged to use certified interpreters, and many trial courts in Indiana only will hire certified interpreters.

 Whenever you have questions about the court interpreter program, please visit this website.
 We endeavor to post any changes to the program promptly.
-If the answer to your question is not found at any of these previously listed sources, you may contact the Program Assistant, Krystal Grimes at 317-234-3824 or via email at: firstname.lastname@example.org or the Program Manager, Camille Wiggins at 317-232-2542 or via email at: email@example.com.
+If the answer to your question is not found at any of these previously listed sources, you may contact the Program Administrative Assistant, Sina Alexander at 317-234-3935 or via email at: firstname.lastname@example.org.